 People naturally have good instincts, and it’s extremely common for victims of crime after the fact to say they had a bad feeling about a situation, that something or someone didn’t seem right.
 But they ignored it.
 When you’ve got a bad feeling, pay attention to it!

 Predators will use social conventions to their advantage.
-They know that it’s rude to be rude, and that nice people won’t want to be rude.
+They know that it’s rude to be rude, and that nice people don’t want to be rude.
 They know you’ll feel strange crossing the street when they’re walking toward you, and that you probably won’t.
 They know you probably won’t tell them to get out of your face when they come too close, or that you’ll shake their hand when they put it out for you.
 The most dangerous predators won’t seem like predators on the surface, but odds are, you’ll know something isn’t right.
 They’ll be where they don’t belong or they’ll be doing something a normal person wouldn’t do.
 It may be something small, but if you’re aware and paying attention, you’ll see it.
 And you don’t have to be paranoid.
 You simply need to be aware and pay attention to your feelings.

 Gavin de Becker, in The Gift of Fear covers 7 tactics a predator will commonly use to gain your trust or take advantage of you.
 I won’t go into great detail, as you should read the book yourself, but they are worth mentioning here:

 Most people will notice these tactics on some level.
 They’ll feel uncomfortable, but they won’t trust their instincts.
 It’s important not only to be aware, but also to trust your feelings.
 The Gift of Fear is an excellent title, as fear really is a gift.
 It was given to us by nature to let us know when trouble is present.
 When you feel fear, there is likely a very good reason.
-Pay attention to it.
-And do something about it.
+Pay attention to it, and do something about it.

-In addition to the previous warning signs, there are a number of common pre-attack indicators you should be aware of.
+In addition to the above warning signs, there are a number of common pre-attack indicators you should be aware of.
 One of the most common is the witness check.
 Before an attack, the perpetrator will know he’s about to do something illegal.
 He either wants witnesses to see what he’s doing, in the case of violence for status, or he wants to be sure there are no witnesses to see what he’s doing, in most other cases.
 Many of them will do a witness check right before they launch their attack, looking around to check for witnesses, and some will continuously look for witnesses as the time of the attack gets nearer.
 If you have a strange feeling about someone, if they’re somewhere they shouldn’t be or doing something they shouldn’t be doing, and they’re looking around frequently, there is likely a problem.
-If a stranger has approached you, is within striking or grabbing distance, and does a witness check, you’re about to be attacked.
+If a stranger has approached you, is within striking distance, and does a witness check, you’re about to be attacked.

 In addition to the witness check, many armed predators will do a weapon check at some distance from the victim, assuming they’re not already holding the weapon (concealed or not).
 Obviously, the existence of a visible weapon in the hand of an approaching stranger is a very reliable pre-attack indicator.
 But if the weapon isn’t already being held, the predator may “check” with his hand, touching his weapon (under his clothing or in his pocket) to make sure it’s in position and ready.
 This quick pat or weapon check should be familiar to most people who carry or have carried a weapon.